rizkimaryanto/Speed/readme.md

 Open [http://localhost:5173](http://localhost:5173/) with your browser to see the result.

+## Making JSCanvas Game

+Here we'll be learning how to make a JSCanvas game, my way.

-## Initializing game scene
+### Making game scene

-Make a new folder inside script (e.g scene) to group all game object.
-I use scene because it's smiliar to Unity engine folder structures (scene based game object).
+After doing some cleanups, make a new folder inside script (e.g scene) to group all game object.
+I use scene because it's smiliar to Unity's folder structures (scene based game object).

 You may use any folder structure as you will.